Estimating the entanglement of random multipartite quantum states: Benchmarking the algorithms on random tensors

 \subsection{The effect of normalization}

 As mentioned in Sections \ref{sec:als} and \ref{sec:pim}, the norm of the approximation \(\|\phi\|\) is affected by the norm of the original tensor \(\|\Psi\|\) when using the ALS and PIM algorithms.
 Hence, we also benchmark the performance of all the algorithms on normalized initial tensors \(\hat{\Psi} = \Psi / \|\Psi\|\).
 In this case, all algorithms perform at par on both symmetrized and non-symmetrized real Gaussian tensors.
 It can, however, be an issue to be forced to work with normalized inputs.
-Indeed, in situations such as the ones we are considering here, where the injective norm is much smaller than the Euclidean norm, if the input tensors are normalized, then the output (normalized injective norm) goes to \(0\) as \(d\rightarrow\infty\).
-To avoid numerical instability and to be able to analyze the results better, it is preferable in such cases to have an algorithm where the input can be scaled so that the output goes to a finite, non \(0\) asymptotic value.\\
+Indeed, in situations such as the ones we are considering here, where the injective norm is much smaller than the Euclidean norm, if the input tensor is normalized, then the output (normalized injective norm) goes to \(0\) as \(d\rightarrow\infty\).
+To avoid numerical instability and to be able to analyze the results better, it is preferable in such cases to have an algorithm where the input can be scaled so that the output goes to a finite, non-zero, asymptotic value.\\

-Having established that NGD allows for inputs that are non-normalized (while performing as well as ALS on normalized ones) or non-symmetric (while performing as well as SGD on symmetric ones), it is the one we will systematically use in the sequel.
+Having established that NGD allows for inputs that are non-normalized (while performing as well as ALS on normalized ones) or non-symmetric (while performing as well as SGD on symmetric ones), it is the algorithm we will systematically use in the sequel.
 In particular, we will employ it to estimate the injective norm of complex Gaussian tensors (in Section \ref{sec:complex-Gaussian}) and Gaussian matrix product states (in Section \ref{sec:MPS}).\\

-On the other hand, we present in Appendix \ref{appendix:det_states} results which confirm that both the ALS and NGD algorithms perform well on normalized tensors.
-More precisely, we test ALS and NGD on some classes of deterministic multipartite pure states with known values of GME, and we observe equally good performance from both algorithms.
+On the other hand, in Appendix \ref{appendix:det_states}, we present results that confirm both the ALS and NGD algorithms perform well on normalized tensors.
+More precisely, we test ALS and NGD on some classes of deterministic multipartite pure states, both sparse and dense, with known values of the GME, and we observe equally good performance from both algorithms.
+In fact, we point out that we have not found any example of a tensor, either sparse or dense, either deterministic or random, either real or complex, for which our NGD algorithm fails to approximate its injective norm with good accuracy.